 However, this requires an internal cultural shift, to align the organization’s style of functioning with customer needs.

 The following are some ways towards a truly customer-centric approach to delivering premium customer experience:

 - The customer support guiding the customer, rather than organizing customer support on product lines and expecting customers to search and locate what they require.

 - Respecting the customer’s time, which basically entails delivering at the time and medium the customer prefers.
 Nothing exemplifies this more in the real world than a product delivered at home within a given 30-minute window, compared to the customer having to wit all day, expecting the delivery truck to arrive any moment.

-- Sharing knowledge about the customer internally, so that the customer does not have to “reinvent the wheel,” or waste time explaining the entire scenario from beginning every time they initiate a contact.
+- Sharing knowledge about the customer internally, so that the customer does not have to “reinvent the wheel,” or waste time explaining the entire scenario from the beginning every time they initiate contact.

 - Going all out to pamper the customer.
 Nordstrom, known for its legendary customer support, once had a customer support executive follow a customer all the way to the airport from the store, as the customer had forgotten his bags at the parking lot.

 Mistakes are common.
 The best of efforts notwithstanding, no company is immune from mess-ups that leave customers angry.
 It is how the company responds and reacts to such mistakes that make the difference.
 This is not the time to try to “punt” the problem instead, blaming extraneous factors, or even the customer themselves.